Uncategorized

 The Ambiguity of Talent

 The ambiguity of talent We use the word talent to connote skill or expertise.
-Often, we mean an individual with intrinsic aptitudes toward a thing, whether it be athletics or mathematics, someone with unusual ability.
-Frequently, organizational recruiters look for specific aptitudes in people considered potential employees.
-In our “flattened secularized culture” (I love this
+Often, we mean an individual with intrinsic aptitudes toward a thing.
+Whether it be athletics or mathematics, it’s someone with unusual ability.
+Organizational recruiters look for specific aptitudes in potential employees.
+We perceive these capacities as our own, as our property

 The Ambiguity of Talent Read More »